Skip to main content

 Workers Compensation

 In accordance with state regulations, Augustana College will provide leave for employees who are injured while at work.
 In these situations, the college works with an outside vendor that provides disability pay when an employee is unable to work due to an event covered by workers compensation.
-While an employee is on workers compensation leave, no additional leave can be taken and paid time off will not accrue during the leave.
+While an employee is on workers compensation leave, no additional paid leave can be used by the employee and paid time off will not accrue during the leave.
+Employees are not eligible to receive holiday or winter break pay while on a workers compensation leave.
 Employees on extended workers compensation leave will need to make payment arrangements for the employee portion of any elected insurance benefits.

 Jury Duty Leave